hung-ching-chang/NetworkHub/README.md

 # Tutorials
-* There are 7 functions, one R markdown document and two datasets used in the example.
+* There are 7 functions, one R markdown document and two datasets used in the example `Example_of_NetworkHub`.
 * Manual pages `Example_of_NetworkHub` are good places to start with.
 It demonstrates a complete test run with an example.
 [PDF file](https://github.com/Hung-Ching-Chang/NetworkHub/blob/master/Example_of_NetworkHub.pdf)
 * `NetworkHub` is the major function. [link](https://github.com/Hung-Ching-Chang/NetworkHub/blob/master/Functions/NetworkHub.txt)